HarrisonAllen/pebble-watchface-generator/README.md

     - [x] Figure out how appinfo is baked into binary and update there, too
 - [x] Generate full .pbw
     - [x] ... without writing to disk
-- [ ] Generate by loading in a template pbw rather than an extracted one
+- [x] Generate by loading in a template pbw rather than an extracted one
 - [x] Read png, fonts from base64 instead of file
+- [ ] Add error handling and proper messages for failures (will need to check with frontend on how to implement):
+    - [ ] Font too large (`Glyph too large!`)
+        * Resolution: reduce font size, use different font
+    - [ ] Image processing failure
+    - [ ] Invalid values
 - [ ] Match with final template watchface, web designer
 - [ ] And more...